1. Purpose and Scope

 2.1.
 Tenancy sustainment is an umbrella term to refer to the support we will provide to customers more widely to help them to be in a better position to successfully maintain their tenancy.

 2.2.
-We define tenancy failure as a tenancy that breaks down within the first months due to rent arrears, condition of property, abandonment or anti-social behaviour.
-It also includes where tenants are forced to terminate due to affordability issues, which can be directly as a result of the rent being paid, or supplementary affordability issues such as fuel poverty.
+We define tenancy failure as a tenancy that breaks down within the first 24 months due to rent arrears, condition of property, abandonment or anti-social behaviour.
+It also includes where tenants are forced to terminate due to affordability issues, which can be directly as a result of the rent amount, or supplementary affordability issues such as fuel poverty.

 2.3.
 The definition of vulnerability varies but from a safeguarding perspective it is simply an adult who is at risk of neglect or abuse.
-This definition includes self-neglect.
+This definition includes self-neglect, which is when a person is unable or unwilling to care for their own essential needs and it threatens their personal health & safety.

 3. Policy Statement

 3.1.
 We recognise that tenancy sustainment activities begin before the tenant receives the keys to the property.
-Where appropriate we will work with the incoming tenant to identify any risks that could affect tenancy sustainment, for example, household budgeting and claiming benefits.
+Where appropriate we will work with the incoming tenant to identify any risks that could affect tenancy sustainment, for example, household budgeting, claiming benefits and assessing support requirements for our Independent Living (IL) properties.

 3.2.
 We believe that every person has the right to a secure home.
 We recognise that this requires not only the home, but also the skills required to meet the responsibilities associated with maintaining the tenancy.
 Where appropriate we will work with and offer direct support to residents to ensure that they can access appropriate services to help them build capacity and therefore help maintain their tenancies.

 3.3.
-We will work with external, specialist partners as well as our own employees.
+We will work with external, specialist partners as well as our own employees to help and support our residents.
 A range of mechanisms may be appropriate and support required could range from intensive short term interventions to long term care and support packages.

 3.4.
 We recognise the value to the business of successful tenancies both from a financial and reputational perspective.
 For example, successful tenancies will lead to sustainable communities and also fewer vacant properties and therefore ultimately lead to improved tenant satisfaction and maximising rental income.